QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/sequence/index.md

 #### Combined Fragment LOOP

-You can repeat some interaction multiple times.
+You can repeat some interactions multiple times.

 <div class="text-center">